-The Jury President or Skill Competition Manager must submit a recommendation on the CE and the DCE nominations and for all reserves to the Director of Skills Competition at the Competition.
+The Jury President or Skill Competition Manager must submit a recommendation on the Skill Management Team nominations and for all reserves to the Director of Skills Competition at the Competition.

 Within two months of the nomination of the CE and DCE, the Director of Skills Competitions will advise the compatriot Technical Delegate and seek provisional support.
 This will ensure continuity of development and communication between Competitions.